How many positions does your program offer?

-We received full accreditation from the Residency Review Committee during our last in-person review in February 2013.
-We received a notice of 10 years full accreditation through May 2023.
-Our 2015 annual review contained no citations.
+We received full accreditation for 10 years from the Residency Review Committee during our last in-person review in February 2013.
+Our annual reviews from ACGME have had no citations since 2015.

-In addition to the Dean’s letter, three letters of recommendation from faculty members must be submitted through the CAS.
-Additional supplemental letters may be submitted directly to Ms. Helen Howell, Program Coordinator.
+In addition to the MSPE (Dean’s letter), three letters of recommendation must be submitted through the San Francisco Match program.
+At least one of these must be from an ophthalmologist.
+We will accept additional supplemental letters submitted directly to Helen Howell, our Program Coordinator.

 We do not have a minimum USMLE score requirement.
-Our program is highly competitive and the entire application is reviewed thoroughly.
-USMLE Step 2 scores are not required at the time of the application process but must be submitted after you have matched into the program.
-USMLE scores are required for foreign graduates.
+Our program is highly competitive and applicants’ entire applications are reviewed thoroughly and holistically.
+USMLE Step 2 scores are not required (but are optional) at the time of the application process, but must be submitted after you have matched into the program.
+Submission of all USMLE results is required for international students.

-Our residents have been very successful in obtaining their choice of fellowship positions in every subspecialty at the top programs in the country.
-In recent years, the large majority of graduating residents have gone on to fellowship training in all fields including oculoplastics, cornea, retina, glaucoma, neuro-ophthalmology, uveitis, and pediatric ophthalmology and strabismus.
+Our residents have been very successful in obtaining their choice of fellowship positions in every subspecialty at the top programs throughout the country.
+In recent years, between 60-70% of graduating residents have gone on to fellowship training in all fields, including oculoplastics, cornea, retina, glaucoma, neuro-ophthalmology, uveitis, pediatric ophthalmology and strabismus, and global ophthalmology.

-Yes, all residents (along with their research mentors) are required to develop one or more projects suitable for presentation at a national conference and/or publication in a high-impact, peer-reviewed journal.
-The background, design, and results of these projects are presented at the annual Residents and Alumni Day meeting in June.
-The Department of Ophthalmology covers all registration and travel fees for three3 days for residents who present their research at national meetings.
+All residents (in conjunction with their research mentors) are required to develop one or more projects suitable for presentation at a national conference and/or publication in a high-impact, peer-reviewed journal.
+The background, design, and results of these projects are presented at the annual Resident and Alumni Day meeting each June.
+The Department of Ophthalmology covers all registration and travel fees for three days for residents who present their research at national meetings.
 Travel to international meetings is possible in selected cases with advance approval from the Program Director.

-Yes, each resident will present three Grand Rounds per year.
+Yes, each resident will present cases at Grand Rounds 2-3 times each year.